choon105/Yuran-Kolej/README.md

 <ol type="1">
   <li>  Just copy all the files into htdocs
   <li>  Start your local server: Apache and MySQL or MariaDB.
   <li>  Import the database yuran.sql with PhpMyAdmin.
+Db named 'kolej' and table 'yuran' will be created automatically.
   <li>  Run it by entering "localhost/yuran-kolej" into the url of your browser.
 </ul>